novillo-cs/cs_foundations/content/lessons/01_lesson.md

 title: Lesson 01 - Introduction
 ---

-# Introduction

 Welcome to CS Foundations!

-Please carefully read Classroom and Lab Rules, and our grading policy.
+Please carefully read Classroom and Lab Rules, and our grading policy [here](https://novillo-cs.github.io/cs_foundations/info/).

 You may use the lab machines or your own computers during class.